AlexOrlek/bacterialBercow/README.md

 1. Putative complete plasmid accessions, along with accompanying information such as accession title are downloaded from NCBI nucleotide.
 To be considered a putative plasmid, the accession must be annotated as "plasmid" and "complete".
 2. To select for complete plasmid genomes, the accessions are filtered using a regular expression search of the accession title text.
 For example, titles including the words "gene", "transposon", or "synthetic vector" would be excluded.
 3. The filtered accession sequences are downloaded as a FASTA file.
 If both Refseq and Genbank accessions have been retrieved, there will be duplicates with identical nucleotide sequences; therefore, deduplication is conducted, leaving only one sequence from the set of duplicate sequences, favouring retention of Refseq over Genbank accessions.
-More specifically, deduplication is conducted according to the argument provided to the `--deduplicationmethod` flag:
+Deduplication is conducted even if only Refseq accessions are provided (identical sequences may be present in Refseq).
+Deduplication is conducted according to the argument provided to the `--deduplicationmethod` flag:
     * `all`: all duplicate sequences are filtered, leaving only one representative sequence.
     * `bioproject`: sequences are deduplicated if they share the same BioSample accession id, and the same BioProject accession id.
     * `submitter`: sequences are deduplicated if they share the same BioSample accession id, and the same submitter metadata (submitter contact name and submitter affiliation name, from the [BioSample "Owner"](https://www.ncbi.nlm.nih.gov/books/NBK169436/) field).